-Providing the Legal Help You Need After a Domestic Violence Arrest
+Providing the Legal Help You Need After a Domestic Violence Arrest in Florida

 Whether you are a Fort Walton Beach resident, a military member, or a vacationer facing the stress of an arrest, we can help you.
 Give Flaherty & Merrifield a call and let us take care of this for you.

 We will contact the alleged victim with the goal of getting your no-contact order lifted.
 We will also find out from them whether they want to cooperate with us in getting your case dismissed.
-The state can still prosecute you for domestic violence even if the alleged victim doesn't want to press charges, but it definitely helps if they are on your side.
+The state can still prosecute you even if the alleged victim doesn't want to press charges, but it definitely helps if they are on your side.

-We will interview all witnesses in the case, examine any physical, photographic, or video evidence, and develop a strategy that either forces a dismissal, gets you into pretrial diversion, or prepares us for trial.
+We will interview all witnesses in the case, examine any physical, photographic, or video evidence, and develop a strategy that either forces a dismissal, gets you into a pretrial diversion, or prepares us for trial.
 Either way, we will be ready.

-Understanding Florida Domestic Violence Cases
+Understanding Florida Domestic Violence Cases in Florida

 Domestic Violence is a form of battery, which under Florida Statute 784.03, is defined as "the offense of battery occurs when a person actually and intentionally touches or strikes another person against their will."